 method, please refer to the Workflow API

-for full list of available parameters for each method.
+for a full list of available parameters for each method.

 Using CSV files when Backtesting¶